Why was the Adelaide Desalination Plant built?

 In a historic agreement between the South Australian and Australian Governments, Adelaide’s Desalination Plant will increase production to provide up to 40 GL of water this financial year, enabling the Commonwealth Government to release the equivalent volume to help drought-affected farmers.

 The Australian Government will meet all costs associated with increased use of the desalination plant and provide the extra water to farmers at less than market rates.
-Details on how this water will be made available to drought affected farmers will be available from the Commonwealth Government.
+Details on how this water will be made available to drought affected farmers is available from the Commonwealth Government.

 As part of this deal, there will also be a $10 million South Australian Drought Resilience Fund established.